UW-ESS-DS/MLGeo2023_ESS569_Burn_Severity_Drivers/README.md

 TBD.
 Techiques could include random forests, Shapley Additive Explanations, geospatial analysis, and more.

 ## Miscellaneous
+To write this README.md I used tips found in [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 **This README file is in progress and will undergo many edits.
 The components listed below will be integrated in the future:**
 * Installation/Deployment